TESOL / TEFL Practicum Module

 For both Options 1 and 2, OnTESOL will approve the supervising teacher, provide the Practicum booklet with guidelines, moderate the reports and lesson plans, and issue the Practicum certificate at no extra cost.

-Our accredited TESOL programs will give you the skills and knowledge you need.
+Our accredited TESOL / TEFL programs will give you the skills and credentials you need to teach English worldwide.